bertugarangou/mc-admin2/README.md

 * startMC.sh: just start the server.
 Add it on crontab: `crontab -e` and append `@reboot <route>/startMC.sh`

 Known issues:
-- [ ] If you input a letter instead of a number in the menu selection might cause error
+- [ ] If you input a letter instead of a number in the menu selection might cause error.
+- [ ] Make screen not to force-terminate the console.
+Instead send "stop" and just deatach.
+It will take up to 10 second to completely stop.

 Remember to set permisions to files.
 Use crontab with non-root user and execute mc-admin or the other tools without sudo if possible.